sparkfun/eng_application/ETC/README.md

 4. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?

-5. What would you like to focus on while working with the engineering team?
+5. What topics would you like to focus on while working with the engineering team?